Skip to main content

 2. Configure Bee

-Check that the file was successfully generated and contains the default configuration:
+Check that the file was successfully generated and contains the default configuration for your system:

 test -f /etc/bee/bee.yaml && echo "$FILE exists."